-Digital technology has, and will, continue to cause all of us to shift the way we receive, process and send information to each other.
+Digital technology has, and will, continue to cause all of us to shift the way we receive, process, and send information to each other.

 Remember when computers were all the rage and getting one in your office or your home was a pretty big deal?
 Remember how, back before computers were so common, we all complained about the amount of direct mail we got?
 Funny how over a relatively short period of time, things have changed so much.
-Now we hardly notice the amount of direct mail we get in comparison to the hundreds of emails that fill our inbox on a daily and weekly basis.
+Now we hardly notice the amount of direct mail we get in comparison to the hundreds of emails that fill our inboxes on a daily and weekly basis.

 To maximize engagement with the most digitally active consumers, the answer is not to rely on digital strategies alone.
 It will affect how we want to get that information, and how we manage it once we get it.
 Some might say it’s a bad thing but I don’t think so.
 It’s just a different means of communicating, and now that we’ve had it around for a few years, we can see how to better use it in our marketing efforts.
 By understanding how to combine direct mail and email effectively we can develop a more memorable message for our customers.